 God, give us courage and desire to love well.

 May we press on in loving others, having experienced your perfect love first.

 Make it Personal

 I struggle to love well.
 It may not look that way on the outside, but the reality is that within my heart and mind, there is a constant battle.
 My flesh is constantly duking it out with the Spirit.
-Sometimes due to shear laziness, as I’d rather sit with my feet up, than get off my duff to help a loved one out.
-Sometimes because I may feel like I’m being manipulate or taken advantage of.
-And sometimes, because I’m simply afraid of getting hurt, if I put my heart on the line.
+Sometimes due to sheer laziness, as I’d rather sit with my feet up, then get off my duff to help a loved one out.
+Sometimes because I may feel like I’m being manipulated or taken advantage of.
+And sometimes, because I’m simply afraid of getting hurt if I put my heart on the line.
 Can you relate?